JKang918/TheGamblersRuin/README.md

 ## Background: Markov Chain (Markov Process)
 What is Markov Chain?

-The ["Oxford Languages"](https://languages.oup.com/google-dictionary-en/) define the term as "a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event."
+The ["Oxford Languages"](https://languages.oup.com/google-dictionary-en/) defines the term as "a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event."

 The concept can be easily understood with a simple example.

 ### Example

 Suppose there are only two states in our weather system: sunny days and rainy days.
 And also assume that the prospect of tomorrow's weather soley depends on today's weather.
-So the weather two days ago nor yesterday has no say in predicting tomorrow's weather.
+So the weather two days ago nor yesterday have no say in predicting tomorrow's weather.
 Only today's weather is what matters.
 Also, let's assume the probability does not change.
 For example, if sunny weather today leads to a rainy day tommorrow for 60% of chance, this probability holds in predicting weathers in other days.
 Then we can say the weather system follows Markov Chain or Markov Process.
-(Of course in reality the weather system does not follow Markov Process though).
+(Of course in reality this is not the case).

 Let's say, sunny day is followed by sunny day tommorrow with 40% of probability and rainy day is followed by rainy day tommorrow with 55% of probability.